bengland2/une-stats/standard_normal_distribution.md

-Here is a link to a table (from your statistics textbook) containing the [standard normal distribution - click here](standard_normal_distribution.pdf).
+Here is a link to a table containing the [standard normal distribution - click here](standard_normal_distribution.pdf).
+This table is only to be used when you are first learning about this distribution -- from then on you should be using software tools instead.